Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Woodview Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: ADVANCED COURSES: By June 2025, Woodview Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.
+Performance Objective 8: ADVANCED COURSES: By June 2026, Woodview Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.

-Evaluation Data Sources: 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: Texas Education Agency Data Tables

-Staff Responsible for Monitoring: teachers, MCLs, interventionist, administrators
+Staff Responsible for Monitoring: Teachers, MCLs, Interventionist, administrators

 Title I: